Universality of the limit shape of convex lattice polygonal lines: Calibration of the parameter

-\begin{assumption} Throughout the rest of the paper, we assume that the parameters $z_1,z_2$ are chosen according to formulas (\ref{alpha}), (\ref{delta12}).
+The theorem is proved. \end{pf} \begin{remark} The term $1/\zeta(2)=6/\pi^2$ appearing in formula (\ref{zeta32}) and the like, equals the asymptotic density of co-prime pairs $x=(x_1,x_2)\in\calX$ among all integer points on $\ZZ^2_+$ (see \cite{HW}, Theorem 459, page 409). \end{remark} \begin{assumption} Throughout the rest of the paper, we assume that the parameters $z_1,z_2$ are chosen according to formulas (\ref{alpha}), (\ref{delta12}).
 In particular, the measure $\QQ_z^r$ becomes dependent on $n=(n_1,n_2)$, as well as all $\QQ_z^r$-probabilities and mean values. \end{assumption}